 Figure 9.15 shows the finite element model of the sign support for the FE computer simulation aimed at replicating TxDOT test no. 455266-2.
 The support post was a 2.875-inch O.D., 0.134-inch 10 BWG steel pipe, which was modeled using elastic material properties.
 A T-shaped bracket was attached to the vertical support to provide bracing for the sign panel.
 The T-bracket consisted of a 3.25-inch O.D. stub welded to a 2.375-inch O.D. horizontal steel tube.
-A 48-inch $\times$ 48-inch $\times$ 0.625-inch thick wooden sign panel was attached to the 2.375-inch O.D. horizontal steel tube.
-A one was attached to the vertical support using constrained nodal rigid body.
+A 48-inch \times 48-inch \times 0.625-inch thick wooden sign panel was attached to the 2.375-inch O.D. horizontal member and 2.875-inch O.D. vertical support using constrained nodal rigid body.
 The mounting height to the bottom of the sign blank was 7 ft.